etmendz/Mendz.Library/README.md

 The instantiation of the singleton based on SingletonBase is thread-safe.
 Depending on the implementation, singletons derived from SingletonBase may not be thread-safe.
 #### Mappers
 Use the mappers to define data and type conversion/mapping operations.
 Derive from the StreamingGenericMapperBase class to implement a generic mapper that can also be used for streaming operations.
-If you've created IGenericMapper implementations instead, they can be injected to the GenericStreamingMapper for streaming operations.
+If you've created IGenericMapper implementations instead, they can be provided to the GenericStreamingMapper for streaming operations.
 #### Asynchronous Mappers
 Use the asynchronous mappers to define asynchronous data and type conversion/mapping operations.
 Derive from the AsyncStreamingGenericMapperBase class to implement an asynchronous  generic mapper that can also be used for asynchronous streaming operations.
-If you've created IAsyncGenericMapper implementations instead, they can be injected to the AsyncGenericStreamingMapper for asynchronous streaming operations.
+If you've created IAsyncGenericMapper implementations instead, they can be provided to the AsyncGenericStreamingMapper for asynchronous streaming operations.
 ### Mendz.Library.Extensions
 #### Contents
 Name | Description